Bigsby/osing/README.md

 ```
 0001 1011
 ```
-the hexadecimal convertion could be, if right to left:
+And the hexadecimal convertion could be, if right to left:
 ```
 (     0       0       0       1 ) x 16 + (     1       0       1       1 )     => binary      =>  base 2
 ( 2^3x0 + 2^2x0 + 2^1x0 + 2^0x1 ) x 16 + ( 2^3x1 + 2^2x0 + 2^1x1 + 2^0x1 )